Libra, Scorpius & Sagittarius

 Mid-way along the lion's hind leg is the double star Leo (Iota Leonis).
 It comprises yellow-white components of magnitude +4.1 and +6.7, separated by about 2".
 The secondary component is currently positioned to the East of the primary and is slowly moving away from it, in a Northward direction.
 The orbital period is 186 years.
 Telescopes of 150 mm (6 in) aperture or larger will be able to split the pair.

 Several other double stars in Leo are beyond the ability of binoculars but are easily split in small- or medium-sized telescopes.
 Algieba (Arabic for 'the lion's mane'), also known as Gamma Leonis ( Leo) is one of the more impressive double stars in the night sky.
 The primary star has a magnitude of +2.3 and the secondary (mag. +3.5) is positioned 4".7 to the South-east of the primary.
 Both stars are orange-yellow giants, 126 light years distant from Earth, orbiting each other in a period of about 618 years.
 Binoculars also show an unrelated 5th-magnitude star (40 Leonis) close by.
 In 2009 astronomers discovered what they suspect to be a planet orbiting around the brighter star (1 Leonis).
 The measurements suggest a planet of around 8.7 Jupiter masses, orbiting the star in a period of about 430 days at a distance of 1.19 AU.
-Planets orbiting stars outside our Solar System are known as extrasolar planets (or exoplanets); as of mid-2015, over 1800 such planets had been found.
+Planets orbiting stars outside our Solar System are known as extrasolar planets (or exoplanets); as of early 2019, over 3800 such planets had been found.

 ^ Back to Top of Page